mircealungu/mircea/projects/zeeguu.md

 # Zeeguu

 Zeeguu is a project that aims to support learners of foreign language practice their vocabulary by finding relevant articles on the net for them.
+Architecture of Zeeguu includes both a browser extension and a web application that communicate with each other.

 - Source code: [github.com/zeeguu](https://github.com/zeeguu)
 - Online: [zeeguu.org](https://zeeguu.org)